Witching Hour Card Collection FAQ

 Yes!

-Performer Cards – There are 13 different Performer Cards, one for each performer or host for “Witching Hour: It’s Giving…” Some people represented on the cards are in multiple acts and/or in more than one role during the event.
+Performer Cards – There are 14 different Performer Cards, one for each performer, host, or kitten for “Witching Hour: It’s Giving…” Some people represented on the cards are in multiple acts and/or in more than one role during the event.
 There is still only one distinct card for each of them.
 There is also one Performer Card with two people on it.
 You still only need one copy of this card to complete the set.

 Rare Cards – There are 3 different Rare Cards, one for each member of the “Witching Hour: It’s Giving…” production team.
 These cards are considered rare, because until November 14th you can only get them directly from the people on the card, and on November 14th there will be fewer of them mixed into the random card supply.
 (See “How do I get the cards?” and “What are the odds of receiving each card?”)